 Regardless, the concluding part, to “obey,” is the critical aspect.

 When it comes to obeying the Bible, we do so selectively.
 We take some parts literally and some figuratively.
 We discard some commands as no longer being relevant and we interpret others from the perspective of modern society.
 We may obey the Bible, but I fear we all obey it in part.

 Then there’s obeying the words, the promptings, of the Holy Spirit.
 This can be even more confusing.
 Did we hear correctly?
 What if we only heard part of the message?
 Did we understand it fully?
 Do we interpret the words literally or figuratively?

-While we may not hear everything, everything we do hear, we should obey.
+While we may not hear everything, everything we do hear from God, we should obey.

 Sign up for my weekly newsletter about biblical spirituality, and I'll send you a free e-book, How Big Is Your Tent?